Democratic Republic of the Congo naming customs: Pre-colonial and colonial-era naming

-Before the colonial era, people living in the Congo basin tended to have one or more names of personal, local, or ethnic significance rather than following Western-style naming conventions.
+Before the colonial era, people living in the Congo Basin tended to have one or more names of personal, local, or ethnic significance rather than following Western-style naming conventions.
 This allowed considerable flexibility around the names which could be given to an infant, as the historian Isidore Ndaywel è Nziem described:

-This made names highly locally or ethnically specific.
-Names and naming conventions in the pre-colonial period were diverse and could vary between different ethnic groups.
+This made names highly locally or ethnically specific in the pre-colonial era.
 Names could be given to persons either before, at, or after their birth.
 Infants were rarely without a name for long, though sometimes magic-believing communities would only divulge a baby's second, different name to outsiders so as to protect their "essence" from witchcraft.
 Some names were gender-specific, while others were gender-neutral.
 Some groups kept the birth name of a person throughout their life, while others such as the Kongo people changed the name of a child once they reached puberty.
 The Mbaka people would append a second name onto the birth name of a person at a circumcision ceremony once they were teenagers.
 Families sometimes changed the names of their children, but Congolese would never change their own names until they had reached adulthood.
-They would do this if they disliked the connotations of their contemporary name, felt it brought them misfortunate, or to pay homage to life events they experienced.
+They would do this if they disliked the connotations of their original name, felt it brought them misfortune, or to pay homage to life events they experienced.

 The spread of Christianity to the Congo basin created a major shift in naming practices.
 After baptism, converts would adopt a new "Christian name" (nom chrétien) as a first name (prénom) to signify their changed identity in addition to their existing "pagan name" (nom païen).
-Although spreading to Kongo Central in the 15th century through contact with Portuguese colonists and missionaries, the practice became widespread only under the Congo Free State (1885–1908) and Belgian colonial rule (1908–60).
+Although spreading to Kongo Central in the 15th century through contact with Portuguese colonists and missionaries, the practice became widespread only under the Congo Free State (1885–1908) and Belgian colonial rule (1908–1960).
 Often, the new name would be chosen because of its connection to a particular saint and would be of European origin.
-By the early 20th century, it was particularly common for names to derived from saints (Joseph, Patrice, Paul, Léon, Antoine, Alphonse, Dominique, Marie) or names common in Belgium (Albert, Astrid, Élisabeth, Léopold, Marie-Louise, Baudouin).
-Several Congolese ethnic groups had conventions that allowed for children born of the same parents to assume different surnames.
-For example, musician Nico Kasanda took his surname from a grandfather, while his brother and fellow musician Charles Mwamba was named after an uncle.
+By the early 20th century, it was particularly common to choose names to derived from saints (Joseph, Patrice, Paul, Léon, Antoine, Alphonse, Dominique, Marie) or names associated with the Belgian royal family (Albert, Astrid, Élisabeth, Léopold, Marie-Louise, Baudouin).

+In several Congolese ethnic groups, children born of the same parents could assume different surnames and this practice continued throughout the colonial period; for example, musician Nico Kasanda took his surname from a grandfather, while his brother and fellow musician Charles Mwamba was named after an uncle.